MicrosoftDocs/SupportArticles-docs/Office/Client/access/your-network-access-was-interrupted-error.md

 ---
-title: Access error "Your network access was interrupted" when using a mapped drive ms.author: luche
+title: Access error Your network access was interrupted when using a mapped drive ms.author: luche
 author: helenclu
 manager: dcscontentpm
 ms.date: 9/26/2019
 audience: Admin
 ms.topic: troubleshooting
-ms.prod: office-perpetual-itpro
 localization_priority: Normal
 search.appverid:
   - SPO160
   - MET150
 appliesto:
   - Access
 ms.custom:
   - CI 107826
   - CSSTroubleshoot
 ms.reviewer: denniwil
 description: Describes how to resolve an error where the connection is dropped when opening Access from a mapped drive.
 ---